 A boarder’s day begins with a leisurely breakfast together with teachers where children can chat about the day, upcoming sports matches and generally socialise with peers and seniors.
 Some may have already practised a musical instrument or played with friends before eating, after which it is just a couple of minutes walk to the classroom.

-At the end of the day, a whole variety of activities, from windsurfing and cookery to tennis and clay pigeon shooting keep them happily engaged with not a Play station or Xbox in sight.
+At the end of the day, a whole variety of activities, from windsurfing and cookery to tennis and clay pigeon shooting keep them happily engaged.
 Children then complete their prep together, have supper and then enjoy some free time.
 Bedtime and lights out are always a warm familiar routine with audio stories, reading time and time to talk on the phone or skype parents.

 Parents are always welcome to visit and stay in regular contact with Houseparents or other members of staff.
 Children can call home or keep in touch by email.
 Overseas boarders are well-catered for with their travel arrangements carefully co-ordinated by the school office.